 2021 Child Tax Credit Calculator

-Big changes were made to the 2021 child tax credit by the American Rescue Plan Act, which President Biden signed into law in March.
+Big changes were made to the child tax credit for the 2021 tax year.
 The two most significant changes impact the credit amount and how parents receive the credit.
-First, the new law temporarily increases the credit amount from $2,000-per-child to $3,000-per-child ($3,600 for children 5 years old and younger) for the 2021 tax year.
-Second, it authorizes advance payments to eligible families from July to December.
-Half the total credit amount will be paid in advance with the monthly payments this year, while the other half will be claimed on the tax return you'll file next year.
-(Although these changes currently apply only to the 2021 tax year, President Biden wants to extend them beyond this year.)
+First, the credit amount was temporarily increased from $2,000 per child to $3,000 per child ($3,600 for children 5 years old and younger).
+Second, it authorized advance payments to eligible families from July to December 2021.
+Half the total credit amount was paid in advance with the monthly payments last year, while the other half is claimed on the 2021 tax return that you file this year.
+(These changes only apply for the 2021 tax year.)

 However, not everyone will get the additional credit amount.
-And some families won't get any credit (or monthly payment) at all.
+And some families won't get any child tax credit at all.
 That's because the credit is reduced – and possibly eliminated – for people with an income above a certain amount.
 In fact, there are two "phase-out" rules in play – one just for the extra $1,000 (or $1,600) amount and one for the remaining credit.
-That makes calculating the total credit and monthly payments very tricky.
+That makes calculating the total child tax credit (and the monthly payments you should have gotten last year) very tricky.

 But don't worry – we've got you covered.
-If you want to see how much money you'll get, simply answer the four questions in the calculator below and we'll give you a customized estimate of the amount you'll receive each month in advance from July to December and how much you'll be able to claim as a child tax credit on your 2021 tax return.
+If you want to see how large your credit will be, simply answer the four questions in the calculator below and we'll give you a customized estimate of (1) the amount you should have received each month last year from July to December, and (2) how much you can claim as a child tax credit on your 2021 tax return, which is due April 18, 2022, for most people.
 It's that easy!

 Pre-2021 Child Tax Credit Amount

 For the 2020 tax year, the child tax credit was $2,000 per qualifying child.
 It was gradually phased-out (but not below zero) for joint filers with a modified adjusted gross income (AGI) of $400,000 or more and for other taxpayers with a modified AGI of $200,000 or more.

 New Phase-Out Scheme for 2021